Tatra Niratisayam Sarvajnabijam

 But how could humans have known about the Big Bang before our species even traveled physically through space, or about the workings of the mind without brain scans or psychoanalysis?

 The answer, Patanjali would say, exists in the fact that human beings possess the seed of, and are a part of, infinite knowledge itself.
-The answer exists in the fact that there is “the complete manifestation of the seed of omniscience” present in our pure self/nature (Isvara/the supreme Purusa), and omniscience is simply a part of who we are.
+The answer exists in the fact that there is “the complete manifestation of the seed of omniscience” present in our pure Self/nature (Isvara/the supreme Purusa–the whole/once manifested Self represented by all physical form), and omniscience is simply a part of who we are.

 Omniscience is not just something that we can tap into; it is inherently a part of our pure-self (Isvara) manifested in the world, down to our very last atom.